luongcongduy97/team-collab-platform/README.md

 ### Running with Docker

-If Docker is available you can start both the API and PostgreSQL database with one command:
+If Docker is available you can start the API, React client and PostgreSQL database with one command:

 ```bash
 docker-compose up --build
 ```

-Docker Compose will run database migrations automatically and launch the server on port **3000**.
+Docker Compose will run database migrations automatically and launch the API on port **5555** and the React app on port **3001**.

 ### Running locally without Docker